boobo94/boobo94.github.io/README.md

 If you want to subscribe please use the newsletter form on [Contact Page](https://whyboobo.com/contact).
 As well you can write me an email, on the same page.
 But if you want to be updated with this blog you can use the :eyes:Watch button of Github.

-For any comments regarding posts or others, please feel free to contact me using the contact page or via [DM on :bird: Twitter](https://twitter.com/militaru_bogdan)
+For any comments regarding posts or others, please feel free to contact me using the contact page, via [DM on :bird: Twitter](https://twitter.com/militaru_bogdan) or by [Discussion Section on Github](https://github.com/boobo94/boobo94.github.io/discussions).

 ## Page attributes